emmajane/speaker-training/session.md

 ## Polish Phase

-- Start saying your talk outloud.
+- Start saying your talk out loud.
 - Fix the slides to match your story, adding imagery where relevant.
 - Decrease the amount of text on each slide.
 - Add resources / reference links.